Dovalization/cookbook/ROADMAP.md

 - Knowledge management effectiveness
 - User satisfaction with automation

+---

-The goal is not to build everything, but to build what actually improves daily workflow and reduces cognitive load.
+**🎯 The goal is not to build everything, but to build what actually improves daily workflow and reduces cognitive load.**

+**📊 Current Phase: 1.2 (Basic Content Processing) - Building on solid Phase 1.1 foundation**